snotskie/ttrpg/site/src/index.md

 Characters in this game each have a pool of Blessing Dice, representing a pool of resources they can draw upon to recharge their abilities and help their friends.

-The first time each session when you succeed a Check or win a Contest by $5$ or more, gain $3$ Blessing Dice.
-The DM may also award you Blessing Dice for other achievements.
+The DM will award you Blessing Dice for various achievements.

 When you gain a Blessing Die, roll a $d6$ then add that die to your pool of Blessing Dice.
 If you roll a $1$ on the die, instead of rolling again to increase the value of the roll, gain an additional Blessing Die.
 As long as you continue to roll a $1$ on the die, you continue to gain an additional Blessing Die.